Locations:

 What causes vaginal fistulas?

-A lack of blood supply to vaginal tissue causes the tissue to die.
-A hole or fistula forms in the tissue where this happened.
+A lack of blood supply to vaginal tissue causes the tissue to die or become damaged.
+A hole or fistula forms in the tissue where this damage occurs.
 These openings can develop in a few days or over several years.
-Rarely, a person is born with a congenital vaginal fistula.
+Rarely, a person is born with a vaginal fistula.

 Causes of vaginal fistulas include: